 Carol is not unusual in this regard.
 Many who choose to learn the piano are active music lovers with an enjoyment of listening, and correspondingly healthy Musical Essence.
 With regular practice, Technique also soon develops.
 But Musical Understanding can all-too-easily fall behind, and there can be a reluctance to embrace the benefits of studying music theory.

-Being a model for reflection in my own teaching and playing, I have certainly found that remembering the importance of The Three Treasures helps me to:
+As a reflective and diagnostic model in my own teaching, I have found that remembering the importance of The Three Treasures helps me to:

 - structure balance into my own teaching practice,